Photo by Vit Gotis

-It is very likely that the crosses found in Amberd were also carried in advance of troops, just like those ascribed to Ashot the Iron.
-At that time, Armenians had already adopted Christianity, and it is quite natural that their flags would be decorated with crosses.
+Likely, the crosses found in Amberd were carried in advance by troops, just like those ascribed to Ashot the Iron.
+At that time, Armenians had already adopted Christianity, and it was natural that their flags would be decorated with crosses.
 It is noteworthy that the procession of Mushegh Mamikonyan is depicted in one of the manuscripts preserved at the Matenadaran, during which flags were carried behind him, and here we see such crosses as those found in Amberd.

 Many crosses can be found in the surroundings of Amberd, like the one discovered in the southern part of the church.